Thursday, August 22 at 5pm

 The public affairs program Climate One, which normally airs on Saturday at 10:00 a.m., will run at 9:00 a.m.
-The encore airing on Sunday, June 7 will run at its usual 10:00 a.m. time.
+A Way with Words will run at 7:00 a.m.
+Big Picture Science will run at 8:00 a.m.
+The encore airings on Sunday, June 2 will run at their usual times.

 Most KSPB-originated programs will be on hiatus from April 18–22 during Stevenson’s spring long weekend.

 Tune in to KSPB on Saturdays at 12 noon for “A Way with Words,” a weekly, hour-long, national, caller-based program about language.
 An encore airs Sundays at 6pm.